Tour of the Balkans

 9 nights/10 days

-Explore the Balkans in an itinerary that will take you from the
+Explore the Balkans in an itinerary that will take you from

-beautiful capital of Bulgaria, to Belgrade, the city on the shores of
+Sofia, the capital of Bulgaria, to Belgrade, the city on the shores of

 the Sava River, and will end in the Romanian capital, once nicknamed